Futarimiti/learn-sql/DDL/Create.md

 Note that no trailing commas are allowed.

-Extra restraints may be added to a field, such as primary key and non-nullability:
+Extra [constraints](#constraints) may be added to a field, such as primary key and non-nullability:

 ```sql
 ...